farheen-shaikh0509/farheen-shaikh0509/README.md

 # Hi, I'm Farheen 👋

-Software Engineer with a Master of Science in Computer Science (May 2026), seeking opportunities in AI and backend systems.
-Experienced in building LLM-based applications, including RAG solutions and evaluation frameworks, with a focus on scalability, reliability, and performance.
-Familiar with cloud infrastructure, ML pipelines, and distributed systems.
-I'm a hands-on builder, particularly interested in model behavior and system reliability.
+Software Engineer seeking roles in AI and backend systems.
+Experienced in building LLM-based applications, including agentic systems, automation frameworks, and AI-assisted development, with a focus on quality and reliability.
+Familiar with cloud infrastructure, LLM pipelines, and distributed systems.
+I'm a hands-on creative builder, particularly interested in the intersection of models' behavior and system reliability.

 ---